Frequently Asked Questions

 Coming in the night before?

-If you need to arrive the night before the session starts, you may come a day early and/or stay a day later if necessary.
+If you need to arrive the night before the session starts, students may come a day early and/or stay a day later if necessary.
 Housing will accommodate early and/or late arrivals.
-You may register for these extra days by visiting the Housing & Residence Life website at uwf.edu/housing or by calling (850) 474-2463.
-Please note that there will be an additional cost for the additional nights you may stay.
+Additional nights are charged to the student account at a rate of $20 per night.
+Keys not returned at check-out will be charged a $75 replacement fee.
+To request additional nights, fill out the Addiitonal Nights Request form.

 Parents and families are responsible for their own accommodations.
 Please visit lodging for a listing of hotels and motels in the Pensacola area.